 There is a Junior Ensemble for any instrumentalists from beginners up to Music Grade Three.
 There is also a Senior Trio of musicians with higher grades.
-Other instrumental groups are created based on musical ability and upcoming events – for example, GCSE and International Baccalaureate music students recently formed a highly acclaimed percussion group who performed “Somebody that I used to know” by Gotye for the Summer Concert and Festival Day.
+Other instrumental groups are created based on musical ability and upcoming events – for example, GCSE and Sixth Form Music students recently formed a highly acclaimed percussion group who performed “Somebody that I used to know” by Gotye for the Summer Concert and Festival Day.

 There are weekly Musical Theory sessions for girls taking advanced Music Theory examinations in preparations for higher grade practical examinations.

 Dependent on demand and upcoming performances, accompaniment rehearsals run once a week to help individual girls prepare for examinations, concerts, the school play, competitions or events such as the Music Festival.

 Each year there are many opportunities for girls to perform in public, both in groups or as solo performers.
 The Carol Service and the Summer Concert are held annually, while lunch time concerts and recitals are common.